vimc/barman-metrics/README.md

 1. Clone with `--recursive`
 2. Create a file called `metrics.json` in the root of this directory by copying `cache-example`
-3. Create a file called `config.json` in the root of this directory by copying `config-example.json` and changing the `cache_location` property to the absolute path of this directory
+3. Create a file called `config.json` in the root of this directory by copying `config-example.json` and changing the `cache_volume` property to the absolute path of this directory
 4. Start the app by running:
     ```
     sudo -H pip3 install -r requirements.txt